 But you don’t receive the £750 compensation for egg donation to cover time and expenses.
 Instead, as you’re having IVF and attending our clinic anyway, your private IVF cycle with us is offered at a reduced rate of £1,000.

 Egg-sharing has proven to be a very successful scheme at Manchester Fertility, helping women who need donor eggs and those who need IVF to successfully conceive.

 Egg-sharing at Manchester Fertility: What your treatment includes

-As an egg-sharer with Manchester Fertility, your egg-sharing package is one of the most comprehensive available to maximise your chances of success.
-We include treatment such as Intracytoplasmic Sperm Injection (ICSI) if it's needed, Blastocyst culture and EmbryoGlue within the cost of your subsidised cycle.
+As an egg-sharer with Manchester Fertility, your egg-sharing package is one of the most comprehensive available to maximise your chances of pregnancy success.

-As an egg-sharer, your private IVF cycle with us costs you £1000.
-This includes:
+As an egg-sharer, your private IVF cycle with us includes: